nats-io/jetstream-leaf-nodes-demo/README.md

 [ OK ] added public service export "Consumer-API"
 ```

-Here we are exporting the consumer api as public service with a stream as response (meaning more than one message as response).
+Here we are exporting the consumer API as public service with a stream as response (meaning more than one message as response).
 This can also be done as private export which requires a token signed by the exporting account for the importing account.
 Therefore you have precise control on who can import.
-You can also export the entire jetstream api by exporting $JS.hub.API.>.
+You can also export the entire JetStream API by exporting `$JS.hub.API.>`.
 If you do so, you are giving full control over JS to everyone importing.
 I also export `$JS.hub.API` instead of `$JS.API`.
 This is so that I can pin access to a particular JS domain and not just use to the one where I connect to.

-On import we change $JS.hub.API to JS.test@hub.API.
+On import we change `$JS.hub.API` to `JS.test@hub.API`.
-This is done to stay clear of the $JS prefix which may get additions as new features are added to jetstream.
+This is done to stay clear of the $JS prefix which may get additions as new features are added to JetStream.
-We give it a different prefix and subsequently specify that prefix if we want to talk to that particular jetstream.
+We give it a different prefix and subsequently specify that prefix if we want to talk to that particular JetStream.
 Btw this import renaming feature is generally available.
 Different organizations working on different applications most likely have different naming schemes.
 So when they clash, just rename on import.